geosarr/search-engine/README.md

 This is a project on textual collection search engine.

 # Vocabulary
-In the following, you present some vocabulary used to comment the codes:
+In the following is presented some vocabulary used to comment the codes:

 - document: designates basically a text